cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.3.0`.
+The current version of ZendSentry is `1.4.0`.

 #Important Changes
+- 1.4.0: Raven configuration can now be overwritten through ZendSentry configuration if needed
 - 1.3.0: updated raven dependency to latest (0.10.0), important security relevant changes (curl), upgrade is strongly recommended
 - 1.2.0: supports tags, every logging action returns the Sentry event_id, Raven is registered as Service
-- 1.1.0: updated raven dependency to latest (0.8.0), upgrade is recommended
 - 1.0.1: updated raven dependency to latest (0.7.1), important if you run pre 7.16.2 curl
-- 1.0.0: updated raven depencency to latest (0.7.0), first stable release (has been very stable)
 - 0.3.1: dedicated CLI ExceptionStrategy (credits to Mateusz Mirosławski)

 #Introduction